langfuse/langfuse/README.md

 Langfuse analytics is currently in a closed alpha as the core team works with a group of users to build the most useful analytics platform for LLM apps.

+Reach out if you are interested to join the alpha: alpha@langfuse.com

 # Integrations

 Monitor backend executions of LLM app to create nested traces